 Yes!
 The publication XFic is wrapped into a class that gathers once per week, seminar style.
 Students who decide to join XFic (there is no extra permission required) will complete one long nonfiction story assignment with the expectation that their stories will be published in that semester’s issue.
 All members of the class will also serve as editors (see the Masthead!), shaping each other's stories, critiquing each other's writing, and doing all artistic and promotional work to accompany the pieces.
 Please see course description.

 The class itself will take the form of a weekly workshop/editorial meeting, where we will subject our stories to a battery of rigorous and boundary-defying tests.
 Students will be paired in an editor/writer relationship.
 This collaboration will require students to be responsible not only for advancing their own story, but their assigned writer’s story as well.
 Because XFic is a student run journal, each student will also hold an editorial position.
 Editors will receive credit alongside each published piece.

-If you are an extremely self-motivated writer who thinks it might be fun to hold a blowtorch to the crusty ideas of so-called Realism, who is OK with fairly high doses of uncertainty, and who wants to invent new ways of being in the world, or to write yourself into the world, or even risk changing it, XFic wants you.
+If you think it might be fun to hold a blowtorch to the crusty ideas of so-called Realism, or might want to invent new ways of being in the world, or to write yourself into the world, or even risk changing it, XFic wants you.